-There is no quick way to become a Diversity and Inclusion Consultant.
-People from this career path come from various backgrounds, including a bachelor’s degree in business administration, psychology, human resource management, and marketing.
+There is no quick way to become a DEI consultant.
+People who pursue this career path come from various backgrounds, including bachelor’s degrees in business administration, psychology, human resource management, and marketing.

-What is common in all these people is that they have mastered a handful of hard skills – including emotional intelligence, the ability to be strategic, building organizational development, and being able to deliver training and coaching – as well as the essential soft skills an Inclusion and Diversity Consultant needs, including rapport building, courage, empowering others, communication and persuasion skills, and especially empathy.
+What is common in all these people is that they have mastered a handful of hard skills – including emotional intelligence, the ability to be strategic, building organizational development, and delivering training and coaching – as well as the essential soft skills a DEI consultant needs, including rapport building, courage, empowering others, communication and persuasion skills, and especially empathy.

-The good news is that if you aim to become a Diversity and Inclusion Consultant, the hard skills are straightforward to learn, though they require dedicated study.
-Unfortunately, the soft skills that set the most successful consultants apart can take longer to master – but these can be developed naturally while working in a wide range of fields.
+The good news is that the hard skills are straightforward if you aim to become a certified diversity and inclusion consultant, though they require dedicated study.
+Unfortunately, the soft skills that set the most successful DEI consultants apart can take longer to master – but these can be developed naturally while working in a wide range of fields.

-To learn more via video, watch below.
+To learn more via video, watch the video below.
 Otherwise, skip ahead to continue reading.

 Here are five steps to becoming a Diversity and Inclusion Consultant: